fbennett/quizzer/README.md

 The idea is to build quizzes from 400-word essays submitted by students, using grammatical errors, errors in usage, and examples of awkward expression as raw material.
-To add a peer-pressure element, the name of the student from whose essay each question is drawn is displayed in the question itself.
 In composing questions, the bad example, an equally bad example, a corrected sentence, and a corrected sentence containing a common error are composed and saved (manually).
 The engine randomizes the sequence of questions and